Neshlaj

-Neshlaj (نشلج) (Note: Also romanized as Nashlaj, Nashalj; also known as Nishlak) is a village in Neyasar Rural District of Neyasar District, Kashan County, Isfahan province, Iran.
+Neshlaj (نشلج) (Note: Also romanized as Nashlaj, Nashalj; also known as Nishlak) is a village in Neyasar Rural District of Neyasar District in Kashan County, Isfahan province, Iran.

 Etymology

 Folk etymology derives the name Neshlaj from the phrase Noh-salj (نثلج), meaning "nine-snow" and interpreted to mean that there are nine months of snow each year in the village.
 A more probable origin, according to Habib Borjian, is a derivation from a prefix, either *ni- ("down") or *niš- ("out"), attached to a root such as *rak ("arrange"), referring to the prominent ridges and gorges around the village.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,168 in 663 households.
 The following census in 2011 counted 2,142 people in 704 households.
-The 2016 census measured the population of the village as 3,024 people in 978 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,024 people in 978 households, the most populous in its rural district.